Ceramic Dictionary

 Bottle: We think of “bottle” as a glass object but you can also have a ceramic bottle.
 To be classified as a bottle it must have a narrow neck designed to control the volume of liquid as it is emptied.
 It can be any shape or size.

-A bottle for containing water used to add to colors should be of colorless glass, so you can see that the water is clean and there is enough of it, with a narrow neck to prevent it being used to clean brushes.
+A bottle for containing water used to add to colors, should be of colorless glass, so you can see the water is clean and there is enough.
+It should also have narrow neck to prevent it for being used to clean brushes.

 Bow – Cutter: has this name because it is of the same shape as a bow used by an archer.
 They are made in metal of different sizes and have a strong wire between both ends, used for slicing off pieces of clay.

-Read more about: Molding – Press molding (1)
+Read more about: Cutting Wire – For clay / Molding – Press molding (1)

 ca: BOL